 Summary of Nationwide Mutual Insurance Co. v.
 Webb

-The court found in favor of the personal injury victim in both cases, affirming judgment in Franz and vacated and remanded Franz, finding that consent to sue clauses were unenforceable because they limited uninsured motorist coverage.
-The court noted that there was a strong interest in protecting insured drivers, that there was an interest in avoiding repetitive litigation, and that insurers' rights were protected because they had the option of intervening in disputes between insured and uninsured motorists.
+The court found in favor of the personal injury victim in both cases, affirming the judgment in Franz and vacated and remanded Webb, finding that consent to sue clauses were unenforceable because they limited uninsured motorist coverage.
+The court noted that Marylnad has a keen interest in protecting insured drivers, that there was an interest in avoiding repetitive litigation, and that insurers' rights were protected because they had the option of intervening in disputes between insured and uninsured motorists.

 Mandatory Arbitration in MarylandWebb is an exception to Maryland law that allows for the enforcement of mandatory arbitration agreements.
 The Maryland Arbitration Act embodies a legislative policy in favor of the enforcement of agreements to arbitrate.
 Arbitration is encouraged by Maryland law because it "originates from an agreement between the parties as to how and in what forum the parties will settle their disputes."
 Birkey Design v.
 Eagle Nursing Home, 113 Md.
 App.
 261, 265, 687 A.2d 256 (1997).